hiroki-chen/SSE-SEAL/README.md

 * The codes are implementation for the SEAL model proposed by Demertzis et al. [SEAL: Attack Mitigation for Encrypted Databases via Adjustable Leakage](https://www.usenix.org/system/files/sec20fall_demertzis_prepub.pdf).
 The model is based on the oblivious ram model called PathORAM and the oblivious data structures (oblivious dictionary).
 The codes contain the implementation for Oblivious Data Structures (AVL Tree-based Dictionary) as well as a oblivious access controller, serving as a wrapper.
 * The codes will need to communicate with a relational database (e.g., MySQL, PostgreSQL, openGauss...) to see if such an SSE scheme could be used in real-world scenarios.
 For the connection to the remote database, please be sure the relevant libararies (e.g., mysql-connector libs) are installed correctly.

+# The structure of the model
+For simplicity, this model is a client-server model.
+We construct a server which handles remote process call and also serves as the oblivious storage for the client.
+The server contains a relational database connector so the client could interact with the client.
+To search for an item, the client first looks up the position map locally and then sends the position and the bucket to the remote server (or fetch a bucket from the server).

 # The structure of the project:
 ```
 >build          The build path which contains *.o and binary executable files